qauaan0/cybersecurity-portfolio/soc-level-1/ElasticCase.md

 1. Multiple systems compromised
 2. File was disguised to trick users pdf.exe
 3. User "cybery" was a privileged account which made attacks increased attacker's impact.
-4. System was compromised before the initial compromise.
+4. System was compromised before the initial main attack chain began.
 5. Reverse shell used to maintain access.
 6. C2 traffic stayed internal (reverse shell connected to internal IP: 192.168.1.10)